nicolaldeda/ums/README.md

 This is "User Management System" Created for Fullstack DevOps Course demo

 We will be using this application to deploy using CI/CD (Jenkins and Elastic BeanStalk)

+playing with local Git repository and remote repository